sait-wbdv/assessments/cpnt262/assignment-2/README.md

   - Direct DOM manipulation (i.e. `Document.createElement()`, etc);
   - the use of a `<template>` element.
 - Gallery HTML should be valid and semantic (i.e. `figure`/`figcaption` elements or similar).
-- All information contained in the object should be used.
+- All information contained in the object should be used:
+  - `id` is optional;
+  - `width` and `height` are for image attributes.
 - Photo credit information can be displayed once on the page if it is the same for all images (but still must be included in the image objects)

 ### 3. Setup and Deployment: 2 points